GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/03_advMaterials.md

 To summarize, the relationship between materials, shaders, techniques and passes is:
  - **Material** [contains one]-> **Shader** [contains one or multiple]-> **Technique** [contains one or multiple]-> **Pass**

-Optionally, the shader definition can also contain a set of @bs::SubShaders.
+Optionally, the shader definition can also contain a set of @bs::SubShader objects.
 As explained previously sub-shaders are a set of techniques that are used to override specific renderer behaviour.

 ## Creating a pass
 A **Pass** can be created by filling out a @bs::PASS_DESC descriptor and passing it to @bs::Pass::create method. **PASS_DESC** is fairly simple and it expects a set of GPU program and non-programmable state descriptors.